bangsluke/mytraveljournal/README.md

 ### Flask API Remote Update

 - The `remote-update-flask-api.py` file has been added and committed into the Heroku app, in order to open up a `/generate-graph` endpoint to the backend server
-  - As part of this, an email will be sent on error (using Twilio's SendGrid), using the .env variables and by setting a Google App Password for an app called "Mail" (found at `https://myaccount.google.com/apppasswords`)
+  - As part of this, an email will be sent on error - using Twilio's SendGrid (`https://app.sendgrid.com/`) - using the .env variables
+- There is a test Python file in the backend repo called `test_api.py` for running some tests on this endpoint
 - There is then an Apple Shortcut to call this enpoint and trigger the update

 ## Debugging Steps